Jay166/Stealth-Nuker/README.md

 - **admin**: Gives you administrator permissions on a server.
 - **cpurge:** Deletes all channels on a server.
 - **nuke:** Deletes all channels, deletes all roles, then bans all members on a server.

+### You can view the code and usage of each command here: https://github.com/Catterall/Stealth-Nuker/wiki/Commands